-Fourth-year engineering student Andrea Hempshall’s commitment to both her studies and her future puts her ahead of her game.
-After experiencing the study tour of a lifetime to NASA and great results with the VU Block Model, she shares advice for first-year students.
+Engineering alum Andrea Hempshall’s commitment to both her studies and her future put her ahead of her game.
+After experiencing the study tour of a lifetime to NASA and great results with the VU Block Model, she has landed her dream job and is sharing advice for first-year students.

-"I chose mechanical engineering so that I could develop skills to innovate and create new tools to help limit people’s suffering by reducing the impact of climate change and disease.
+"I chose mechanical engineering so that I could develop the skills to create new tools that help limit people’s suffering, by reducing the impact of climate change and disease.

-The VU Block Model’s single-unit study mode has enabled me to study smarter, not harder.
-This enhances the quality of my work, and I can focus on enjoying time with family and friends.
+The VU Block Model’s single-unit study mode enabled me to study smarter, not harder.
+This enhanced the quality of my work, and I could focus on enjoying time with family and friends.

-I had a previous uni experience with traditional study mode; juggling several subjects at the same time made it difficult to find balance, and I experienced periods of high stress.
+I had a previous uni experience with the standard study mode; juggling several subjects at the same time made it difficult to find balance, and I experienced periods of high stress.

-My university highlight so far is the study tour to NASA’s Space University.
+My university highlight was the study tour to NASA’s Space University.
 Together with 21 VU students, we went to Johnson Space Centre in Houston and Silicon Valley California.

-There are so many opportunities for engineering students to gain hands-on learning; there’s the VU Motorsport team, and VU Academy – where you can work on a variety of different projects, from building rockets with VU Space School to becoming an entrepreneur with Enactus VU.
+There are so many opportunities for engineering students to gain hands-on learning; there’s the VU Motorsport team, and VU Academy – where we worked on a variety of different projects, from building rockets to becoming an entrepreneur with Enactus VU.

 My advice to first-year students is to take up as many extra-curricular activities as you can.
 Go to university events, join a team, get part-time work, and if you enjoy travelling, then study overseas.
 To stand out, employers want well-rounded graduates that seek opportunities."